aojiu/capstone/README.md

 1. Reading all the html files from target folder and extract timestamps and texts
 2. Train Doc2Vec model using the extracted info
 3. Compute similarity scores and write results to csv files
+4. Use mAP to evaluate how the model works on document retrieval task.
+5. Find the best number of clusters using Silhouette score
+6. Train cluters using Dbscan instead of k-means
+7. Determine threshold using the mapping function and user sensitivity